-The Governing Board has met on a monthly basis throughout the year virtually, which although not our normal way of working has enabled trustees who may normally struggle with work commitments to attend and also for the board to have key speakers attend to address them on new initiatives, funding and activities within the school.
-Some trustees have been in to school on a limited basis.
+The Governing Board has met on a monthly basis throughout the year both virtually and face to face.
+The Board has been able to have key speakers attend to address them on new initiatives, funding and activities within the school.
+Some Trustees have been in to school on a limited basis.